jkphl/TYPO3-ext-tw_importer/README.md

 * Valid array for the 'registeredImports' hook, see [Hooks > registeredImports](#hooks_registeredImports)

 * There must be a column named "tx\_twimporter\_id" for every model you wish to be importable in it's corresponding database table.
 So change your *ext_tables.sql* accordingly.
+Alternatively you can change the mapping inside your *ext\_typoscript\_setup.txt*.
+Example:

+		config.tx_extbase.persistence.classes {
+			Tollwerk\TwRws\Domain\Model\Product {
+				mapping {
+					tableName = tx_twrws_domain_model_product
+					columns {

+						# SKU is the column name in YOUR database, so change it
+						sku.mapOnProperty = txTwimporterId

+						# All this other columns are there by default if your models are defined to be translateble
+						sys_language_uid.mapOnProperty = translationLanguage
+						l10n_parent.mapOnProperty = translationParent
+						hidden.mapOnProperty = hidden
+						deleted.mapOnProperty = deleted
+					}
+				}
+			}

 * All corresponding models must implement *\Tollwerk\TwImporter\Domain\Model\AbstractImportable*